nathaniel2go/nathaniel2go.github.io/_posts/2025-04-09-animation.md

 ---
-title: Animating in Blender and bashing my head against keyframes-
+title: Animating in Blender 3.6
 layout: post
-post-image: "/assets/images/blogs/PCF.jpg"
+post-image: "/assets/images/blogs/blender.jpg"
 description: I had a little animation stint which assisted in navigating in a 3d design space.
 It was fun to interact with a visual medium which I hadn't before, while studying some of the artistic theory essentials.
 tags:
 - Animation